-- Intake years are Prep, Kindergarten and Year 7. - Enrolment is in other grades are pending on places available. - The school endeavours to enrol all children with Adventist parents, and non-Adventist children who are seeking a Christian education. - Care is taken to ensure that parents and children are fully aware of the philosophy and regulations of the school and agree to abide by these.

-The School Council has the responsibility to accept or reject an application for admission.
+- Enrolment in other grades are pending on places available. - The school endeavours to enrol all children with Adventist parents, and non-Adventist children who are seeking a Christian education. - Care is taken to ensure that parents and children are fully aware of the philosophy and regulations of the school and agree to abide by these. - The School Council has the responsibility to accept or reject an application for admission.

-Stage 1: Enquiry
+STAGE 1: ENQUIRY